benitomartin/de-hotel-reviews/README.md

 The Python version used for this project is Python 3.9.

-1. Clone the repo (or download as zip):
+1. Clone the repo (or download it as zip):

    ```bash
    git clone https://github.com/benitomartin/de-hotel-reviews.git